Little Boots: 2008–2010: Mainstream success, Hands and Illuminations

 Critical response to the album was generally favourable, generating a score of 70 on Metacritic.
 In a review for musicOMH, Michael Cragg called it "a well-crafted, glorious pop record."
-ClashMusic.com reviewer Joe Zadeh disagreed, writing that the album "falls victim to attempts to reach beyond more boundaries than necessary, and thus ironically loses the concentration of the more earnest listener."
+Clash Music reviewer Joe Zadeh disagreed, writing that the album "falls victim to attempts to reach beyond more boundaries than necessary, and thus ironically loses the concentration of the more earnest listener."
 David Renshaw of Gigwise.com described Hands as "a big pop album" that "rival[s] Lady Gaga, Girls Aloud or Lily Allen."
 Ben Thompson of The Guardian wrote that the album's production was "diverse" and called the song "Symmetry", a duet with Philip Oakey, a "joyous cross-generational head-to-head."
-NME reviewer Emily Mackay wrote that "Little Boots gives us an inspiring story of self-realization" and called the album "brilliant."
-Pete Paphides of The Times named "Stuck on Repeat" the album's "best moment" due to its "exquisite vulnerability."
+NME reviewer Emily Mackay wrote that "Little Boots gives us an inspiring story of self-realization" and called the album "brilliant".
+Pete Paphides of The Times named "Stuck on Repeat" the album's "best moment" due to its "exquisite vulnerability".
 Little Boots was also nominated for Critics' Choice at the 2009 Brit Awards.
 She was included on Esquire magazine's list of sixty "Brilliant Brits 2009", and was named a 2009 artist to watch by American magazine Rolling Stone.

 Little Boots collaborated with illustrator and artist Chrissie Abbott for the artwork of the album.
 The artwork for the album has been compared to Pink Floyd's 1973 album The Dark Side of the Moon because of its geometric design and fairytale imagery.
 The album was released in the United States on 2 March 2010, debuting at number seven on the Heatseekers Albums chart.
-With the release of her debut, she was linked to a recent wave of breakthrough female artists in their 20s playing 1980s-influenced music, including Lady Gaga, Ladyhawke, Florence and the Machine and Elly Jackson of La Roux.
+With the release of her debut, she became linked to a recent wave of breakthrough female artists in their twenties playing 1980s-influenced music, including Lady Gaga, Ladyhawke, Florence and the Machine and Elly Jackson of La Roux.